2023 Divorced Parents and College Expenses in Illinois

 Are Any Pre-College Expenses Provided For?

-Yes, Pre-College expenses are provided for in 750 ILCS 5/513(b).
-First, when applying to colleges you may want to fill out a “FAFSA” which is the Free Application for Federal Student Aid.
-The court may require both divorced parents, and the potential college student, to complete the FAFSA.
 In addition, the court may also require the divorced parents to provide funds for up to 5 college applications, 2 standardized college entrance exams such as the SAT or the ACT, and the cost of an SAT or ACT prep course.

 What Educational Expenses are Included?